aofei/air/README.md

 ## Gas

-As we all know that the Air is a mixture of a combination of multiple gases.
+As we all know that the Air is a mixture of gases.
 So the same is that this framework adopts the Gas as its composition.
 Everyone can create new Gas and use it within this framework.

 **Built-in Gases**